 Major Challenges

 Sometimes, building great software requires a team to fill in the gaps of whatever needs to be done.
 The Project Manager from CDCR had no knowledge of the processes within an RHU but was willing to support us in having conversations with policy makers which made this possible.
 Within the first 3 months of operation, this app lowered the amount of lawsuits coming out of RHUs to pay for itself.
-It also lowered the amount of overtime needed in these units and enabled custoody officers to focus on other important tasks.
+That is millions of dollars saved in just one area in a few months.
+It also lowered the amount of overtime needed in these units and enabled custody officers to focus on other important tasks.
+Audit time is basically non existent.

 ![[background image] image of a computer workspace (for a web development agency)](https://cdn.prod.website-files.com/69b34c6a59bf4a6d19492916/6a0e11098e5f33dd6f035f5f_RHU%20award.png)